Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 - Imposing, Continuing, or Modifying any Supportive Measures.

-- Employee respondents are subject to the full range of sanctions, including, but not limited to, warning, probation, administrative suspension/leave, reassignment, and termination.
+- Employee who are also Respondents are subject to the full range of sanctions, including, but not limited to, warning, probation, administrative suspension/leave, reassignment, and termination.

 Right of Appeal

-Both Parties may appeal from a determination regarding responsibility, or from the University’s dismissal of all or any part of a Formal Complaint.
+Both Parties may appeal a determination of responsibility, or from the University’s dismissal of all or any part of a Formal Complaint.
 The appeal procedures shall apply equally to both Parties.